 BHD is a rare disease with only roughly 600 reported families worldwide, however many researchers believe it is under diagnosed (7).
 Because BHD is so rare, many doctors have not heard of it, so there are probably many more families with this disease that haven’t been diagnosed.

-Researchers are currently investigating the function of the Folliculin protein and how a mutation in this gene leads to the symptoms seen in Birt-Hogg-Dubé syndrome.
-The aim of current scientific research is to develop drugs and treatments to relieve the symptoms of, and ultimately cure, BHD syndrome.
+Researchers are currently investigating the function of the FLCN protein and how a mutation in this gene causes the symptoms of BHD.
+The ultimate aim of scientific research is to develop treatments to prevent or cure BHD.

 The ‘For Families’ pages contain detailed information about BHD including the different symptoms.
 There are also a number of useful resources such as leaflets and a map to help you find a specialist in your area.
 We can also help you find a doctor or help with getting a genetic test.
 Contact us at firstname.lastname@example.org

 Sign up to our newsletter to receive monthly updates about the latest BHD research, our events, how you can get involved and more.